grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 ## Summary

 This concludes my writing on value objects.
 I never thought there would be so much to discuss as to how I believe they should be designed.
-For readers interested in seeing a state-of-the-art case study of value objects, I recommend looking at [Noda Time](http://nodatime.org/)/[Joda Time](http://www.joda.org/joda-time/) library (or [Java 8 new time and date API](http://www.oracle.com/technetwork/articles/java/jf14-date-time-2125367.html)).
+For readers interested in seeing a state-of-the-art case study of value objects, I recommend looking at [Noda Time](http://nodatime.org) (for C#) and [Joda Time](http://www.joda.org/joda-time) (for Java) library (or [Java 8 new time and date API](http://www.oracle.com/technetwork/articles/java/jf14-date-time-2125367.html)).

 [^functionallanguages]: This is one of the reasons why functional languages, where data is immutable by default, gain a lot of attention in domains where doing many things in parallel is necessary.